 16 years old, former street boy, now student and cook

 The fourth of 8 children, Eyob was in fifth grade when his father died.
 From a very poor family, he immediately understood that he did not have a future ahead of him and at the age of 12 he decided to run away from home and moved to the capital, Addis Ababa.
-He thought he would immediately find a job as a boy and instead for three years he wandered the streets, begging and stealing for a living.
+He thought he would immediately find a job as a boy but, instead, he wandered for three years the streets, begging and stealing for a living.

 He slept wherever he found a sheltered place, covering himself with cardboard or pieces of plastic.
 Addis is on the Ethiopian Highlands, at 2600 meters above sea level and the temperature can drop to 5 degrees at night.